timberwoof/BGCollar4/readme.txt

 // powerDisplay
 // powerHoseNozzle
 // leashPoint
-It is not likely that your collr doesn't have these link names.
+It is not likely that your collar doesn't have these link names.
 • Support for Lockmeister cuffs.
 Please test and report bugs.
 • Authoriation is based on actual group membership, not just not-Inmate-group membership.
 This means that Guards must have their Black Gazza Guards group active to inflict guard functions on you.
 • Zap level preferences are corrected.